ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/03_non-linear_and_ensemble_models/20_naive_bayes_theory.md

 ## 2. The Mathematics: Bayes' Theorem

-The engine behing this model is **Bayes' Theorem**, a fundamental theorem in probability theory that describes the probability of an event, based on prior knowledge of conditions that might be related to the event.
+The engine behind this model is **Bayes' Theorem**, a fundamental theorem in probability theory that describes the probability of an event, based on prior knowledge of conditions that might be related to the event.

 $$
 P(y | X) = \frac{P(X | y) \cdot P(y)}{P(X)}